Nothing adds decorative flair like a good photograph or painting.

 If you’re not displaying your framed art or photograph, store frames separately from each other in a cool, dry room away from the sun.
 Lay them flat if you can, or pad them with bubble wrap if you’re storing multiple photographs together.

 Regular glass will not block ultraviolet rays.
-Look for UV-safe glass and acrylic glass frames instead.
-These will block up to 98% of UV light.
+Look for UV filtering glass or acrylic glass frames instead.
+These will block up to 98% of UV light and UV rays.
 However, this may not be the most pleasing choice for framing artwork, as these frames can cause light diffusion and reduced clarity for viewing.

 The best UV filtering option is museum glass.
-It provides 99% UV protection, making it a top choice for framed photographs and artwork.
+Museum glass provides 99% UV protection, making it a top choice for framed photographs and artwork.
 While more expensive than other glass frame options, it remains incredibly clear and has anti-reflective layers.

 Prevention is better than cure.
 When choosing a studio for printing your photographs, ask if they print on archival or acid-free paper.